Tips for staying safe on Halloween

 Candy

 Before children eat any candy, the treats should be looked at by an adult.
 Do not eat any candy that looks like it may have been tampered with, or looks unusual.
-Do not eat candy while running, playing, or talking to avoid choking.
+To avoid choking, do not eat candy while running, playing.

 Handmade treats should be avoided.
 Children with allergies should take extra care and only consume items that have all the ingredients listed.

-If you are looking to give something out other than candy as a gift, consider giving a Recreation Gift Card, which can be used for a variety of activities.
-They start at $5 and can be purchased at select aquatic and recreation facilities.
+If you are looking to give out something other than candy as a gift, consider giving a Recreation Gift Card, which can be used for a variety of activities.
+They start at $5 and can be purchased at our indoor pools and select recreation facilities.

 Originally posted on October 26, 2021